usingtechnology/common-hosted-form-service-techdocs/docs/Capabilities/Integrations/Embedding-Webcomponent.md

 - `submission-id` (string): prefill the form using an existing submission.
 - `read-only` (boolean): render as read-only.
 - `language` (string): i18n code (default `en`).
 - `base-url` (string): override the autodetected base.
-This should be where your CHEFS form is hosted: ex. [`https://submit.digital.gov.bc.ca/app/`](https://submit.digital.gov.bc.ca/app)
+This should be where your CHEFS form is hosted: ex. [`https://submit.digital.gov.bc.ca/app`](https://submit.digital.gov.bc.ca/app)
 - `debug` (boolean): enable verbose console logging; can also set `window.CHEFS_VIEWER_DEBUG = true`.
 - `no-shadow` (boolean): render in light DOM (global page CSS may apply).
-In this mode styles are injected into `document.head`.
+In this mode, styles are injected into `document.head`.
 - `submit-button-key` (string): data key used to distinguish submit vs draft (default `submit`).
 - `theme-css` (string): absolute URL to a theme stylesheet loaded after base styles.
 - `isolate-styles` (boolean): when in Shadow DOM, adds minimal isolation (`:host { all: initial }`) and a normalized container baseline.
 - `no-icons` (boolean): do not load Font Awesome (Form.io icon classes won't render).
 - `token` (string): JSON string containing a **parsed token object** for Form.io evalContext (custom JavaScript access). **Warning**: Use parsed token payload only, never raw JWT strings.
 - `user` (string): JSON string containing a user object for Form.io evalContext (custom JavaScript access).
 - `auto-reload-on-submit` (boolean): When `true` (default), automatically reloads the form as read-only after successful submission, displaying the submitted data.
 This provides a CHEFS-like confirmation experience.
 Only applies to final submissions, not draft saves.
-Set to `false` to disable and handle post-submission behavior manually.
+Set to `false` to disable and handle post-submission behaviour manually.

 Boolean attribute semantics: presence, `"true"`, empty string, or `"1"` are treated as true.